LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 This document defines HTTP/2 Plus Plus, an HTTP mapping to TCP that is inspired by HTTP/2.
 It shares many concepts but has a slightly different feature set.
-Difference make the wire image incompatible but translation to HTTP/2 is possible.
+Differences make the wire image incompatible but translation to HTTP/2 is possible.